Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search

-Restarting a process from a reference state is among the simplest and most widespread forms of control.
-Foraging animals routinely return to a home base between searches~\cite{orions79,Lecheval2024-lo}, restart strategies accelerate combinatorial optimization~\cite{luby93,Gomes1998BoostingCS,Montanari2002}, and kinetic proofreading exploits repeated reversion to an unbound state to achieve molecular specificity beyond equilibrium bounds~\cite{Hopfield1974,Ninio1975}.
+Restarting a process from a reference state is among the simplest forms of control.
+Foraging animals return to a home base between searches~\cite{orions79,lecheval24}, restart strategies accelerate combinatorial optimization~\cite{luby93,gomes98,montanari02} and kinetic proofreading exploits repeated reversion to an unbound state to achieve molecular specificity beyond equilibrium bounds~\cite{hopfield74,ninio75}.
 Despite such ubiquity, when and why restarts improve the performance of systems that learn from experience remains poorly understood.

-Stochastic resetting provides an exactly solvable framework for analyzing random restarts in stochastic processes~\cite{Evans2011,Evans2020,Gupta2022}.
-For a diffusive searcher on an unbounded domain, whose mean first-passage time (MFPT) to a target is infinite, randomly resetting to a fixed position makes it finite---and minimizable.
-This observation has since grown into a broad theoretical program with universality results~\cite{Reuveni2016, PalReuveni2017} and extensions well beyond the original diffusive setting~\cite{Kusmierz2014,Bressloff2020,Gupta2020}.
+Recent work has centered around developing an exactly solvable framework for analyzing such restarts~\cite{evans11,evans20,gupta22}.
+For a diffusive searcher on an unbounded domain, the first-passage time (FPT) to a target has infinite mean; resetting to a fixed position makes this mean finite with a minimum at a nonzero reset rate.
+The observation has grown into a broad theoretical program, including universality results~\cite{reuveni16, pal17} and extensions well beyond the original diffusive setting~\cite{kusmierz14,bressloff20,gupta20}.

-So far, resetting theory has been developed primarily for static underlying processes---that is, the searcher does not adapt based on previous trajectories.
-Existing extensions toward adaptive behavior are largely limited to analytically tractable settings in which the reset protocol is predefined and the underlying stochastic process remains stationary~\cite{Keidar2025,FalcnCorts2017}.
-Learning agents, by contrast, continually update their strategies so that the underlying process evolves and improves through experience.
-This interplay between resetting and learning represents a qualitatively new regime outside the scope of existing theory.
+Classical stochastic resetting theory has been developed primarily for static underlying processes---that is, the searcher does not adapt based on previous trajectories.
+Recent work has moved beyond that setting, including learning-induced localization in random search and adaptive frameworks for state- and time-dependent reset protocols~\cite{falcon17,keidar25}.
+Learning agents raise a complementary question: how does an external reset protocol change training when the agent keeps updating its behavior across experience?